Welcome to Ashfield U3A

 Emergency First Aid:

-Walking in Nottinghamshire: is a website which lists dozens of walks which can be downloaded and printed free of charge.
+This is a website which lists dozens of walks which can be downloaded and printed free of charge.
 Go to the 'walking in notts' site.

-Group Co-ordinators: May we respectfully remind you that, from time to time, you should ensure that all members of your group prove their membership of Ashfield U3A (or another Neighbourhood Group U3A) by showing you an up-to-date membership card.
+May we respectfully remind you that, from time to time, you should ensure that all members of your group prove their membership of Ashfield U3A (or another Neighbourhood Group U3A) by showing you an up-to-date membership card.
 This is most important from an insurance aspect, as one member who is not covered by TAT insurance could invalidate the insurance for the rest of the group.

 Do you know of anyone in Ashfield U3A who is seriously ill or has just lost a loved one?
 We would like to send out a card on behalf of Ashfield U3A.
 Please contact either Carole Seymour on 01623-489785 or Rita Lomas on 01623-480338, or send an email to Carole or Rita.
-Please note that Maxine no longer acts in this capacity.

-Ravenshead Community Transport: Ashfield U3A has now registered with the Ravenshead Community Minibus Scheme, and as such, we will receive 10% discount on all our bookings.
+Ashfield U3A has now registered with the Ravenshead Community Minibus Scheme, and as such, we will receive 10% discount on all our bookings.
 Any group within Ashfield U3A is entitled to use this facility, which is in addition to the Kirkby 'Our Centre' minibus.